A. Instruction concerning women in the worship service.

 iii.
 Do you not have houses to eat and drink in?
 Or do you despise the church of God: Paul’s message is both strong and plain – “If you want to eat or drink selfishly, do it at home!”

 d.
-Using repetition, Paul makes it clear: I do not praise you is repeated three times in this brief section.
+Shall I praise you in this?
+I do not praise you: Using repetition, Paul makes it clear: I do not praise you is repeated three times in this brief section.
 The apostle is not happy with the Corinthian Christians at this point.

 3. (23-26) How to conduct the true Lord’s Supper.